rhysmoggs/ms4-morgan-and-co/TESTING.md

 ## Product Detail

 Accessibility below 90% due to label missing on the quantity selector form.
+The quantity selector code is taken from the Boutique Ado tutorial and so it was decided to leave it be after previously having issues with duplicate id's when validating the HTML code.

 <img src="docs/testing/lighthouse-detail.png">